todosconectados-gt/open-learning-exchange.github.io/.github/PULL_REQUEST_TEMPLATE.md

 ### Before Creating the Pull Request

-- [ ] Verify the changes are on a new branch other than `master` – it should say "compare: branch-name".
+- [ ] Verify the changes are on a new branch other than `todos` – it should say "compare: branch-name".
 - [ ] Start the pull request title with lowercase letters, e.g., `add githubusername.md`.
 - [ ] Add issue number to the end of the pull request title when applicable, e.g., `update mi-faq.md (fixes #3264)`.